braithicus/2810ICT-Project-Management-Assignment/Project Plan.md

 ### 1.1 Project Objectives

--  Provide a tool that allows users assess the nutritional value of different foods.
+-  Provide a tool that allows users to assess the nutritional value of different foods.
--  Provide a tool that allows the consumer to search the food by name.
+-  Provide a tool that allows the consumer to search foods by their name.
 -  Provide a tool that allows users to filter the nutritional data according to particular ranges and levels of nutrients
 -  Provide a graphical user interface to allow for the data to be interacted with.
 -  Allow for a foods nutritional value to be shown visually, with tools such as pie charts and bar graphs.